Post Prime Day Amazon Still Has Tons of Reusable Face Masks Under $5

-Prime Day Ended Yesterday But Still Has Tons of Reusable Face Masks For Under $5
+Prime Day Ended Day Ago But Amazon Still Has Tons of Reusable Face Masks For Under $5

 Amazon Prime Day 2020 is over, yet there are tons of deals still available.
 Amid all the deals on designer handbags and premium beauty items are markdowns on daily essentials like face masks.
 Considering we'll be wearing a face covering for a while, why not stock up now and save?